Kiyeo/pathfinding-visualiser/README.md

 # KNOWN BUGS

-Weighted Dijkstra, on runtime, miss nodes due to presorting which assigns an incorrect previousNode to a node and produces an incorect accumulative weight for the finish node.
+Weighted Dijkstra, on runtime, miss nodes due to presorting which assigns an incorrect previousNode to a node and produces an incorect accumulative weight for the finish node if path not found on the first branching.